LedgerHQ/connect-kit/README.md

 This repository is used to build two packages, `@ledgerhq/connect-kit-loader` and `@ledgerhq/connect-kit`.

-More information is available on the [connect-kit-loader README.md](packages/connect-kit-loader/README.md) file.
+More information is available on the [connect-kit-loader](packages/connect-kit-loader) package.